Find new business opportunities

 - your unique processes and practices

 To determine exactly what your advantage is, you should ask yourself how your business benefits its customers.
 List your key points of difference, or your unique selling points, to communicate to your customers.
-Find out how in marketing your business.

 Use different strategies to compete